Here you can learn more about the housing process for the upcoming semester/academic year.

 What does it mean to be "eligible to participate?"

 To ensure that you are eligible to participate in the housing selection process, you need to meet all the deadlines and requirements outlined in this guide.
-"Eligible" means that you have completed the outlined steps, cleared an academic and student conduct review; and as qualified for participation in the housing selection process.
+"Eligible" means that you have completed the outlined steps, cleared an academic and student conduct review; and qualified for participation in the housing selection process.

 How can I see examples of rooms and buildings before housing selection?

 If you are interested in viewing floor plans or our 360º virtual tour, please visit the Office of Residence Life webpage.
 Here you can review information about housing on the Queens Campus.
 We encourage all students to read and review the Living at St. John's: Guide to Residence Life for a full overview of our residential communities.

 Can I get my deposit back?

-If you are not eligible or not longer interested in participating in the selection process, you must log into the St. John's Housing Portal and complete the deposit refund form (found under the self-service forms tab) by the deadlines established in the Housing Calendar.
-Note: deposits for incoming students, new transfer, and new graduate students are non-refundable.
+If you are not eligible or no longer interested in participating in the selection process, you must log in to the St. John's Housing Portal and complete the deposit refund form (found under the self-service forms tab) by the deadlines established in the Housing Calendar.
+Note: deposits for incoming students, new transfers, and new graduate students are non-refundable.

 If you wish to decline your housing and meal plan after making a selection, please log into the St. John's Housing Portal and complete a Housing Decline form.
 This will cancel your room and board selections, and cancel your housing application.